 What you do for $25 = Give a kid a blanket.

 The effect of this = The child is warm at night and can sleep better.

 The impact = Better health and educational outcomes.

-- If you’re using tangible statements, consider that you dollar handle amounts don’t need to be linear if they are tied directly to the cost of what you do - for example:
+- Consider that dollar handle amounts can vary widely if they are tied directly to the cost of what you do - for example:

 $15 buys a basic stationery pack so a kid can be well set up to learn.

 $32 can provide a blanket for a kid, so they can sleep better and might get sick less.
 Well rested kids have a better chance of succeeding in life.